danssmnt/GTAPSP-OHKO/README.md

 # GTAPSP-OHKO
-OHKO (One Hit Takedown) mod for LCS/VCS on PSP!
+OHKO (One-Hit Knockdown) mod for LCS/VCS on PSP!